Welcome to Selah Management, a world-class property management firm for your precious investments

 What we do

-We handle all phases of property management including finding tenants, maintenance, staging and clean up prior to re-leasing in the NYC area.
+We handle all phases of property management including finding tenants, maintenance, staging and clean up prior to re-leasing in the NYC area (the five boroughs, Long Island, and Northern NJ).
 You can be thousands of miles away and you can rest assured that your property and your tenants will be in good hands.
 Find out more here.

 Who we are